-MIT cost reimbursable agreements have limited opportunity for being over funded by the sponsor.
-MIT’s cost reimbursable billing process creates bills at the project level.
+MIT cost-reimbursable agreements have limited opportunities for being overfunded by the sponsor.
+MIT’s cost-reimbursable billing process creates bills at the project level.
 Project bills are only generated when incurred costs are greater than payments to date.
 This ensures that MIT is not billing cost reimbursable agreements if there is a credit balance on the project.

 In addition, the GL61 Report is run each month for Department of Defense (DOD) Contracts and Grants.
 This report is reviewed for credit balances on any government cost reimbursable contracts and grants.
 If any project has a credit balance at the end of the agreement, MIT must be issue a repayment check with the final report by the agreement/contracted deadline (final reports and, if applicable, reimbursement checks are due within 90 days of the end date for grants and one year of the end date for contracts).